Join Our Israel Trip! March 2021 Click To Learn More

-Remember, it is not necessarily wrong to desire something, but when a desire goes bad, you’re in trouble.
-One of the ways you will know if your desire has gone wrong is when you get sinfully angry if you don’t get what you desire.
+It is not necessarily wrong to desire something, but when a desire goes wrong, you’re in trouble.
+One of the ways you will know if your passion has gone wrong is when you get sinfully angry if you don’t get what you desire.

 This concept applies to any desire you may have.
 Let me illustrate how a desire goes bad by using this formulaic teaching from Paul Tripp:

 Mable married Biff 21 years ago.
 She desires that he love her in a particular way.
-This desire is a good, typical, and expected desire.
+This desire is a sound, typical, and expected desire.
 The problem is that Biff is self-absorbed.

 When they were dating, Biff did all the right things as far as demonstrating his love to her.
 She was convinced of his love and knew she had found the right guy.